RedR: RedR Australia

-RedR Australia is also a Standby Partner to ten United Nations agencies including the United Nations High Commissioner for Refugees, United Nations Children's Fund, World Health Organization, World Food Programme and UN Women.
-They recruit and maintain a roster of international experts who can deploy to work with these UN agencies and international non-government organisations following natural disasters and complex emergencies.
+RedR Australia is a Standby Partner to 16 United Nations agencies, including the United Nations High Commissioner for Refugees (UNHCR), United Nations Children's Fund (UNICEF), World Health Organization (WHO), World Food Programme (WFP) and UN Women.
+These partnerships allow RedR Australia to deploy their roster members to work with these UN agencies following the onset of humanitarian crises and in complex emergencies.

+RedR Australia also maintains a wide array of partnerships with governments, including the Australian Government's Department of Foreign Affairs and Trade and the UK Government's Foreign, Commonwealth and Development Office; international NGOs such as FHI 360 and Habitat for Humanity; civil society organisations such as Pacific Community (SPC), ASEAN, Rotary and Fiji Council of Social Services; and the corporate sector, including Arup and GHD.

+RedR Australia is a leader in gender equality in the humanitarian sector.
+In FY23, 50 per cent of RedR Australia's UN deployees identified as female.
+It is currently the only UN Standby Partner to achieve a parity between male and female deployees.

+RedR Australia is also committed to cultural diversity, with 82 nationalities represented by roster members in FY23.

+RedR Australia maintains offices in Melbourne, Australia; Suva, Fiji; and Amman, Jordan.

+In July 2023, humanitarian lawyer Dr Helen Durham AO became RedR Australia's CEO.
+Previously, Durham was the Director of International Law and Policy at the International Committee of the Red Cross (ICRC) in Geneva, Switzerland.
+Prior to Durham, Kirsten Sayers served as CEO of RedR Australia and stepped down in early 2023.

+In September 2023, RedR Australia launched a podcast called Humanitarian Conversations in which experienced humanitarians discuss "what it means to be a humanitarian in today’s world".
+Interviewees include Dr Helen Durham, Peter Grzic, Mel Bencik and Katherine Harries.
+The podcast is hosted by Sally Cunningham.

 Country Programmes

 RedR UK has country programmes in Sudan, South Sudan, Kenya and Pakistan.
 These programmes have been set up in response to the ongoing humanitarian crises in these regions and the needs of the various humanitarian organisations operating there.
 With high levels of insecurity, there is a focus on security training for aid agencies working in the field.

 Pakistan

 RedR set up a new training programme in Islamabad in 2010 to support the humanitarian community within the country following the ongoing internal conflict in the North-West of the country.
 This follows a previous programme set up in response to the 2005 earthquake, which ran until June 2006.

 Courses currently delivered focus on security management, humanitarian training and humanitarian practice and principles.